eye-division/jennyblyth/_gallery/gerry-judah.md

   explores construction and deconstruction, decline and regeneration.

-  The setting in Imperial War Museum North's landmark building - designed by internationally celebrated architect Daniel Libeskind to represent a globe shattered by conflict - is fitting, given THE CRUSADER'S conceptual references and Judah’s exploration of ‘presence of absence’.
+  The setting in Imperial War Museum North’s landmark building - designed by internationally celebrated architect Daniel Libeskind to represent a globe shattered by conflict - is fitting, given THE CRUSADER’S conceptual references and Judah’s exploration of ‘presence of absence’.